skillrepos/codeium-basics/labs.md

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

-**NOTE: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**
+**NOTE: If you are in VS Code and don't see a terminal, click on *Terminal -> New Terminal* in the menu.

+![Open new terminal(./images/cb18.png?raw=true "Open new terminal")

 **Lab 1 - Learning how to create good prompts for Codeium**